 Sections 1 and 2

-Sections 1 and 2 are straightforward to use online and can be completed by students asynchronously.
-(That is, you can assign the work, set a deadline, and allow students to complete the work whenever they would like before the deadline.)
-Once students have been invited to a simulation and have created accounts on the Model Diplomacy website, they can access all of the reading and videos.
-If you have enabled assessments, students will be able to complete comprehension quizzes on the site as well, and you will be able to grade them on the Model Diplomacy site.
+Sections 1 and 2 are straightforward to use online and can be completed asynchronously.
+Once participants have been invited to a simulation and have created accounts on the Model Diplomacy website, they can access all of the reading and videos.
+If you have enabled assessments, participants will be able to complete comprehension quizzes attached to Sections 1 and 2 as well, and you will be able to grade them on the Model Diplomacy site.
 You can also use the annotation feature to leave reminders or additional information for students as they read through these two sections.

-The writing assignments for Section 3 (position memos for NSC cases and draft clauses for UN Security Council cases) in sections 3 and 4 are also relatively straightforward to use online and can also be completed asynchronously.
-There are instructions and exemplars for all writing assignments on the Model Diplomacy website, and you can collect the completed work by whatever means you have established for your class, such as email or your institution’s learning management system.
+The writing assignments for Section 3 (position memos for NSC cases and draft clauses for UN Security Council cases) are also relatively straightforward to use online and can also be completed asynchronously.
+Instructions and exemplars for all writing assignments are on the Model Diplomacy website, and you can collect the completed work by whatever means you have established, such as email or your institution’s learning management system.